 Here is the completed project

 The next project that I am going to share in this blog isn't so much of a "project" as it is a design practicum.
 I picked this class because it was a new technique to learn and was totally unrelated to the other classes I had selected.
 The title of this class was "Let's Get X-centric" and was taught by Anita Grossman Solomon from Manhattan.
+This class involved working with striped fabric to create some unique patterns.
+The fun part was that the techniques involved basic quilting techniques, namely working with half square triangles.

 For the purpose of this post, I won't go into the additional details of symmetric vs. asymmetric stripes or regular vs. irregular strip patterns.
 When we were talking about the possibilities of regular symmetric or irregular asymmetric stripes, I felt like I was back in school talking about cardiac arrhythmias.
 If you are interested in learning more, here is a link to Anita's online course that includes the X-centric technique.